-- A. The Board of Trustees is hereby authorized and empowered to decide applications for permits for the installation of deer fences on residential property in the Village. - B. A complete application pursuant to this chapter shall first be referred to the Deer Fence Advisory Committee, which shall issue an advisory report and recommendation to the Board of Trustees within 30 days after the Village Clerk forwards copies of the complete application to the Committee members. - C. On every application pursuant to this chapter, the members of the Board of Trustees shall review and consider the advisory report and recommendation of the Deer Fence Advisory Committee and may adopt the Committee's report and recommendation in whole or in part in the Board's discretion.
-However, if the Committee fails to issue its report and recommendation within the 30-day period allotted in subsection B, the Board of Trustees shall be free to act upon the application.
-The Board of Trustees has the power to impose reasonable conditions on all approvals pursuant to this chapter.

-A complete application shall consist of:

-- (1) A completed application for a building permit to install a deer fence on a specific property in the Village; - (2) A survey prepared by a licensed land surveyor, which may be an existing survey or one prepared in conjunction with the application, depicting the location and layout of the proposed deer fence on the subject real property; - (3) A manufacturer's specification, representative photograph, or drawing of the materials comprising the proposed fence; and - (4) A permit fee of \$500. - D. The Board of Trustees may request that any applicant attend a meeting before the Board to answer questions concerning the application and to present samples of the applicant's proposed fence materials. - E. An applicant granted permission pursuant to this chapter shall obtain a building permit before installing the approved deer fence.
+- A. The Board of Trustees is hereby authorized and empowered to decide requests for the installation of deer fences on residential property in the Village. - B. A complete application pursuant to this chapter shall first be referred to the Deer Fence Advisory Committee, which shall issue an advisory report and recommendation to the Board of Trustees within 30 days after the Village Clerk forwards copies of the complete application to the Committee members. - C. On every application pursuant to this chapter, the members of the Board of Trustees shall review and consider the advisory report and recommendation of the Deer Fence Advisory Committee and may adopt the Committee's report and recommendation in whole or in part in the Board's discretion.
+However, if the Committee fails to issue its report and recommendation within the 30-day period allotted in subsection B, the Board of Trustees shall be free to act on the application.
+The Board of Trustees has the power to impose reasonable conditions on all approvals pursuant to this chapter. - D. A complete application shall consist of: - (1) A written request for permission to install a deer fence on a specific property in the Village; - (2) A survey depicting the location and layout of the proposed deer fence on the subject real property; - (3) A manufacturer's specification, representative photograph, or drawing of the materials comprising the proposed fence; and - (4) An application fee of \$100. - E. The Board of Trustees may request that any applicant attend a meeting before the Board to answer questions concerning the application and to present samples of the applicant's proposed fence materials. - F. An applicant granted permission pursuant to this chapter shall obtain a building permit before installing the approved deer fence.
 Except as otherwise provided herein, applications for building permits for deer fences shall be processed and approved in the same manner as all other building permits issued by the Village Building Inspector.